 Got carried away there.
 Sorry.

 If you’re in God’s waiting room, that’s all we are hoping for, isn’t it?
 We’re just counting ceiling tiles waiting on that door to open and our name to be called out.
 Waiting for the Savior to say your name.
-To command you to come forth.
+Waiting for the command telling you to come forth.

 I’ve heard Dr. Evans joke that Jesus had to specifically call out to Lazarus because if he had commanded a general “come forth”, there would have been resurrections all over the graveyard.

 Lazarus ministered to so many people through his testimony.
 Personally, I’d believe the guy who was raised from the dead.
 But, before he could do any of that he had to wait.
 He had to be called.
 And with his name, came instruction.

 God is personal.
 He sees us right where we are.
 He knows our names.
 He knows how long we each have to wait.
 He knows what instructions to give us when it’s our turn.

 And I don’t have to ask Lazarus to know: the waiting will be worth it.